hanshoi/python_web_course/material/python/if_conditional.md

 ### Print Given arguments ###

 1. Using the cheat of the day.
-Make a file that prints all given arguments including filesname.
+Make a file that prints all given arguments including filename.
 1. Alter this given script so that it will print all given arguments *without* the filename.
 1. Alter file again so that it will print only the first value given.
 1. Alter so that it will print only first one if it is a number (can be converted to int)